Visiting Norfolk's seals

 A well known sight on our coast are the common and grey seals, often seen lounging on the beach or curiously watching us from the water.
 With over half of the world's population, approximately 80,000 individuals, choosing to use Britain's coastline, we are incredibly lucky that a large proportion of these can be found around Norfolk's shores.

 While both species can be seen throughout the year, the spectacle of huge numbers of grey seals gathering here every winter to breed and give birth to their pups is a special one.
-With such a large proportion of the world's seal population found in Norfolk and as they are protected under the Conservation of Seals Act 1970, it is essential we all do what we can to look after this iconic species.
+With such a large proportion of the world's seal population found in Norfolk and with both species protected under the Conservation of Seals Act 1970, it is essential we all do what we can to look after these iconic animals.

 Watch a short film made by students at City College Norwich - The Grey Seals of Horsey tells the story of the efforts to look after one of the UK's most successful breeding seal colonies and can be viewed at https://youtu.be/XuTb8MsDIz0